My Illegal Wife

-My Illegal Wife is a 2014 Filipino romantic comedy film directed by Tony Y. Reyes starring Pokwang and Zanjoe Marudo.
-The film, produced by Skylight Films and distributed by Star Cinema officially premiered in the Philippines on June 11, 2014.
+My Illegal Wife is a 2014 Filipino romantic comedy film directed by Tony Y. Reyes and written by Danno Kristoper C. Mariquit and Kriz G. Gazmen from an original concept developed by Wali Ching.
+Starring Pokwang and Zanjoe Marudo, the film follows a woman who wanted to have a husband but her wish came true when she took advantage to marry a man, a fellow survivor from a plane crash who got amnesia.

+Produced by Skylight Films and distributed by Star Cinema, it was theatrically premiered in the Philippines on June 11, 2014.